soroswap/subql/README.md

 # Soroswap SubQuery Project

 A [SubQuery](https://subquery.network) indexer implementation for the Soroswap project on Stellar Soroban.
-SubQuery is a flexible, and reliable open-source data indexer that provides custom APIs for web3 projects.
+SubQuery is a flexible and reliable open-source data indexer that provides custom APIs for web3 projects.

 #### Prerequisites